mephistopheles-8/atsaudio/README.md

 See the `TEST` directory for examples.

-Included are backends for JACK, OpenAL and PortAudio.
+Included are raw backends for JACK, OpenAL and PortAudio.

 ## Caveats